kay1759/controller_template/README.md

 saved to git branch **main**<br />
 * create resources_controller.rb and update controllers to inherit it<br />

+### bug fix (not main theme for this)

+* the Destory links of all 3 index views do not work.

+* fix the bug after implements 'Rails Controller Template'.

 ## Environment:
 Programing environment is as below.